pydantic/pydantic/docs/examples/validators.md

 Note that if the context property is not included in `model_validate`, then `info.context` will be `None` and the forbidden passwords list will not get added to the context in the above implementation.
 As such, `validate_user_passwords` would not carry out the desired password validation.

-More details about validation context can be found on [here](https://docs.pydantic.dev/latest/concepts/validators/#validation-context).
+More details about validation context can be found [here](../concepts/validators.md#validation-context).